 ESL classes comprise two or three of the five daily activity periods and campers can then choose any other two or three activities from the activities list.
 Please note that classes are kept small – maximum 15 students per class in order for the instructors to give each student more personal attention.Wilderness Education Programme

 Unique to Lakefield Camp is our exciting and educational Wilderness Education Programme (WEP).
 The programme goal is to involve and educate students using the unique outdoor classroom that Lakefield School has to offer.
 Activities are fun, safe and educational, and feature programming based on the environment, wilderness appreciation and discoveries unique to the local Canadian landscape.
 Lakefield has special access to true wilderness and is the perfect setting for this increasingly popular and important study topic.
 All instruction and conversation will be conducted at an intermediate level of English, offering an alternative means of language training for students who opt to take this programme in place of formal ESL.
-For students who choose to take WEP, two of the five activity periods are dedicated to this programme, with their choice of activities accounting for the other three periods.Tennis Camp - New for 2015
+For students who choose to take WEP, two of the five activity periods are dedicated to this programme, with their choice of activities accounting for the other three periods.Tennis Camp

 We are very excited to offer intensive TENNIS in place of language or WEP.
 This specialized instruction programme allows campers to practice and perfect their skills on the court.
 Experienced instructors will work with small groups to allow for personal development.
 For students who choose to take TENNIS, two of the five activity periods are dedicated to this programme, with their choice of activities accounting for the other three periods.